sammydowds/client-side-compare/README.md

 ## Github Data Table
 The github data table shows the source data, as well as some extra information which was included with one of the API calls for stars - so I kept it in.
 Although, the main focus should be on the data cards*.

-* **Unless you have a hardware constraint - then check out the size column in this table**.
+*Unless you have a hardware constraint - then check out the size column in this table.

 ## How does it work?
 When the app fires up, it makes a series of calls to Github's API.
 After the initial calls to Github, it will also continue to make calls to Github every 2 minutes.The app also makes calls in a similar way to an API which I built to store voter information, and votes per framework.
 The frequence at which you make calls is configurable with the 'frequency' variable in the 'defaultState.js' file.
 (Note: setting it below 1 minute will result in rate limit issues from the Github API).